berteh/svg-objects-export/README.md

 been generated automatically by Inkscape.

-If you provide a custom pattern (-p), then exclude (-e) is by default turned off.
+If you provide a custom pattern (-p), then exclude (-e) is by default turned off, that is: your custom pattern is used to define wich objects are *included* unless you specify -e.

 examples
 --------
     svg-objects-export.py --pattern '^export' in.svg

 exports all objects with an ID starting with 'export' from in.svg to PNG files in the current directory.

-    svg-objects-export.py --silent --force --type eps --destdir vector/  ~/*.svg ~/tmp/*.svg exports all objects with an ID that does not ressemble Inkscape default IDs, from any SVG file in user's home and tmp directories, to ./vector/ directory as EPS files, with no information displayed and overwritting existing files
+    svg-objects-export.py --silent --force --type eps --destdir vector/  ~/*.svg ~/tmp/*.svg

+exports all objects with an ID that does not ressemble Inkscape default IDs, from any SVG file in user's home and tmp directories, to ./vector/ directory as EPS files, with no information displayed and overwritting existing files

     svg-objects-export.py --exclude --pattern '[0-9]' --extra '--export-dpi 900' in.svg

 exports all objects with an ID containing no digit, from in.svg file, as PNG images with a resolution for rasterization of 900 dpi.
 As Inkscape uses 90 by default, this results in 10-times bigger images.

 license
 -------
-This software is release under the terms of FRESH-JUICE-WARE LICENSE
+This software is release under the terms of FRESH-JUICE-WARE LICENSE:

-(Berteh)[https://github.com/berteh/] wrote this file.
+[Berteh](https://github.com/berteh/) wrote this file.
 You can do whatever you want with this stuff.
 If we meet some day, and you think this stuff is worth it, you can offer me a nice fresh juice.